evennia/evennia/docs/source/Contribs/Contrib-Batchprocessor.md

 # Batch processor examples

-Contibution - Griatch 2012
+Contibution by Griatch, 2012

+Simple examples for the batch-processor.
 The batch processor is used for generating in-game content from one or more static files.
 Files can be stored with version control and then 'applied' to the game to create content.

 There are two batch processor types: